 - Next, cover up the bathtub and start removing the tile down to the studs.
 This is necessary in order to rework the plumbing to fit your new shower/tub design.

 - Remove the insulation from your walls where necessary.
 Do not use a hammer on insulation, instead use a reciprocating saw to cut out the panels.
 A safety mask, gloves, and goggles are a necessity.

-- Finally, remove cabinets, vanities, mirrors, floor tiles, and any other features you plan to replace.
+- Finally, remove cabinets, vanities, mirrors, floor tiles and any other features you plan to replace.

 - Pentangle (base with one corner cut off)

-Step #3: Make Adjustments for New Fixtures & Features
+Step 5: Make Adjustments for New Fixtures & Features

-Step #4: Lay Down Your New Floor Tiles
+Step 6: Lay Down Your New Floor Tiles

-Step #5: Hang Drywall & Get Painting
+Step 7: Hang New Drywall & Start Painting

 - Use drywall mud and tape to cover seams and fill in gaps.